What IS Mindful Medical Massage Therapy?

 What About Diet & Nutrition?

 And then, fitting right into THAT overall muscle & fascia focused package is diet, nutrition & detoxification.
 That is the metabolic fueling of the various systems of the body.
-And for many people, generalized dietary knowledge without specific diagnosis and treatment would be perfectly adequate for their health care needs.
+And for many people, generalized dietary knowledge WITHOUT specific nutritional diagnosis & treatment might be perfectly adequate for their health care needs.

 And of course, mindfulness can be simultaneously applied in all those modalities, as well.

 I would bet that (at very least) 50% of the health problems of 50% of the people would just clear up if they were doing even a more or less generic yoga / bodywork / exercise / diet / detox regimen with some mindfulness bundled in.
-That would solve a LOT of the health problems so many people have WITHOUT getting into specific diagnosis and treatment which is legally restricted to licensed medical practitioners.
+That would solve a LOT of the health problems so many people have WITHOUT getting into specific diagnosis and treatment which is, “legally” speaking, restricted to licensed medical practitioners.

 So now, we’re going to take a broader look at what this thing called medicine is.